odoo/documentation/accounting/receivables/customer_invoices/refund.rst

 =================================
 How to edit or refund an invoice?
 =================================
-In Odoo, it's not possible to modify an invoice that has been validated and sent to the customer.
+In Twenty20, it's not possible to modify an invoice that has been validated and sent to the customer.
 If a mistake was made on a validated invoice, the legal way to handle that is to refund the invoice, reconcile it with the original invoice to close them and create a new invoice.